btimofeev/UniPatcher/app/src/main/res/raw/faq.md

 #### Why do I have to fix checksum for the Sega Mega Drive games?

-Sega Mega Drive (Genesis) games are protected from modification.
-If the checksum of the game differs from the one the ROM amounts to, the game displays a red screen and stops running.
-What this does is calculate the correct checksum and write it to the ROM.
+Sega Mega Drive (Genesis) games have their checksum written into the ROM.
+If you only change any part of the game, they will not match, failing to run as a result.
+What this does is calculate the correct checksum of the change and write it to the modified ROM-file."

 **Warning:** This function does not create a backup ROM.